-The District will maintain communications with other jurisdictions by cellular telephone and by participation in meetings of the Central Delta Unified Flood Fight Command.
-The OA may assign radio or phone communications equipment to the District if this will provide reliable contact.
+The District will maintain communications with other jurisdictions by cellular telephone and by participation in meetings of the Metropolitan Unified Flood Fight Command.
+The OA may assign radio or phone communications equipment to the District if this will provide reliable contact, as requested by the District.